guswns3396/guswns3396.github.io/_projects/glasso.md

 ---
 layout: page
 title: Latent Pattern of Decision Making
-description: Applying graphical lasso to uncover hidden dependency pattern in deciding to participate in research
+description: Applying graph modeling to uncover hidden dependency pattern of various stakeholders in their decision to participate in research
 img:
 importance: 1
-category: work
+category: Stats & ML
 related_publications: false
 ---